 A URI pattern (or URL pattern) is simple URL-like notation to match URLs.
-They are used by the layout manager, the PageSeeder services and Berlioz to identify the user interface to render or service to invoke from a URL.
+They are used by the PageSeeder services and Berlioz to identify the user interface to render or service to invoke from a URL.

 In PageSeeder and Berlioz, each service or user interface component is bound to one or more URI patterns.
-When they process incoming URLs they try to match the URLs to these pattern in order to identify the process to invoke for that URL.
+When they process incoming URLs, they try to match the URLs to these patterns in order to identify the process to invoke for that URL.

 Origin and notation

 The URI pattern language used by PageSeeder originates from the URI templates specification.
 A URI template performs the opposite transformation by generating a URL from a template and replacing the URL variables inside the template.